aws-samples/java-on-aws/README.md

 #### Deploy a container image to AWS App Runner (30 minutes)

 - Deploy your Java application in the cloud.
-- Use the AWS Console for the deployment.
+- Use AWS Command Line Interface (CLI) or the AWS Console for the deployment.
 - Test your Java app running on AWS App Runner.

 #### Deploy a container image to Amazon ECS (30 minutes)

 - Deploy your Java application in the cloud with more infrastructure control.
-- Use the AWS Console for the deployment.
+- Use AWS Command Line Interface (CLI) or the AWS Console for the deployment.
 - Test your Java app running on Amazon ECS.

 #### Deploy a container image to Amazon EKS (60 minutes)